absmach/magistrala-old/docker/README.md

 Magistrala supports configurable MQTT broker and Message broker, which also acts as events store.
 Magistrala uses two types of brokers:

 1. MQTT_BROKER: Handles MQTT communication between MQTT adapters and message broker.
-This can either be 'vernemq' or 'nats'.
+This can either be 'VerneMQ' or 'NATS'.
 2. MESSAGE_BROKER: Manages communication between adapters and Magistrala writer services.
-This can either be 'nats' or 'rabbitmq.
+This can either be 'NATS' or 'RabbitMQ.
 This is used to store messages for distributed processing.

 Events store: This is the same as MESSAGE_BROKER.
-This can either be 'nats' or 'rabbitmq' or 'redis'.
+This can either be 'NATS' or 'RabbitMQ' or 'Redis'.
 This is used by Magistrala services to store events for distributed processing.
-If redis is used as an events store, then rabbitmq or nats is used as a message broker since redis cannot be used as a message broker.
+If Redis is used as an events store, then RabbitMQ or NATS is used as a message broker since Redis cannot be used as a message broker.

-Since nats is used as both MQTT_BROKER and MESSAGE_BROKER, it is possible to run nats as an MQTT_BROKER and nats as a MESSAGE_BROKER at the same time, this is the current depolyment strategy for Magistrala in `docker/docker-compose.yml`.
+The current deployment strategy for Magistrala in `docker/docker-compose.yml` is to use VerneMQ as a MQTT_BROKER and NATS as a MESSAGE_BROKER and EVENTS_STORE.

 Therefore, the following combinations are possible:

-- MQTT_BROKER: vernemq, MESSAGE_BROKER: nats, EVENTS_STORE: nats
+- MQTT_BROKER: VerneMQ, MESSAGE_BROKER: NATS, EVENTS_STORE: NATS
-- MQTT_BROKER: vernemq, MESSAGE_BROKER: nats, EVENTS_STORE: redis
+- MQTT_BROKER: VerneMQ, MESSAGE_BROKER: NATS, EVENTS_STORE: Redis
-- MQTT_BROKER: vernemq, MESSAGE_BROKER: rabbitmq, EVENTS_STORE: rabbitmq
+- MQTT_BROKER: VerneMQ, MESSAGE_BROKER: RabbitMQ, EVENTS_STORE: RabbitMQ
-- MQTT_BROKER: vernemq, MESSAGE_BROKER: rabbitmq, EVENTS_STORE: redis
+- MQTT_BROKER: VerneMQ, MESSAGE_BROKER: RabbitMQ, EVENTS_STORE: Redis
-- MQTT_BROKER: nats, MESSAGE_BROKER: rabbitmq, EVENTS_STORE: rabbitmq
+- MQTT_BROKER: NATS, MESSAGE_BROKER: RabbitMQ, EVENTS_STORE: RabbitMQ
-- MQTT_BROKER: nats, MESSAGE_BROKER: rabbitmq, EVENTS_STORE: redis
+- MQTT_BROKER: NATS, MESSAGE_BROKER: RabbitMQ, EVENTS_STORE: Redis
-- MQTT_BROKER: nats, MESSAGE_BROKER: nats, EVENTS_STORE: nats
+- MQTT_BROKER: NATS, MESSAGE_BROKER: NATS, EVENTS_STORE: NATS
-- MQTT_BROKER: nats, MESSAGE_BROKER: nats, EVENTS_STORE: redis
+- MQTT_BROKER: NATS, MESSAGE_BROKER: NATS, EVENTS_STORE: Redis

-For Message brokers other than nats, you would need to build the docker images with rabbtitmq as the build tag and change the `docker/.env`.
-For example, to use rabbitmq as a message broker:
+For Message brokers other than NATS, you would need to build the docker images with RabbitMQ as the build tag and change the `docker/.env`.
+For example, to use RabbitMQ as a message broker:

 ```env
 MG_MESSAGE_BROKER_TYPE=rabbitmq make dockers